 You will head up to the summit of the Grands Montets 3225m before heading off on one of the many fantastic day ski tours usually you will ski tour to the Col de Argentière 3549m on the Glacier du Tour Noir, about a 4 hour skin.
 After a brilliant south facing spring descent we stay over night at the newly renovated Argentière Hut 2771m.
 During the day your guide will usually run a crevasse rescue session and a refresher on the use of crampons and ice axe.

 A second day ski tour from the Argentière hut typically you will head to the Col du Tour Noir 3534m on the Glacier des Amethystes, usually a 4 hour skin.
 We return to the hut for a second night.

 Starting from the hut you will ski tour the Col du Passon 3028m and enjoy a long ski descent to the village of Le Tour.
-Return to the chalet for a well deserved shower and dinner.
+Return to the hotel for a well-deserved shower and dinner.